 Trailhead coordinates: 35.27674, -115.251803 (35° 16′ 36.26″N 115° 15′ 06.49″W)

-Use the map below to create your own directions to the unmarked road:
+Use the map below to view the trail and get directions to the unmarked road:

 This 3.4 to 4-mile round trip hike crosses the world’s densest Joshua tree forest, passing an abandoned silver mine to reach a rocky summit with views of Cima Dome.